TrullyAI/TrullySdkWebDocs/README.md

    the Camera permissions denied.
 It's important to let the users know they'll have to change the App permissions to allow the Browser Camera API to ask for permissions
+5. When the website hosting the SDK is opened via an integrated browser (i.e., the browser from Messenger), the SDK may fail due to permission management issues.
+For this case, ask the user to copy the link and paste it directly to a browser (i.e., Chrome).